Japanese Font Generator

 How the Japanese Font Generator Works

-The generator maps each English letter to a visually similar symbol from CJK, katakana-like, Cherokee, Canadian Aboriginal, and other Unicode ranges.
-The goal is visual similarity and style, not linguistic accuracy.
-That is why the result remains based on your English input even though many characters look like they belong in East Asian writing systems.
+The generator maps each English letter to a visually similar character from CJK, katakana-like, Cherokee, Canadian Aboriginal, and other Unicode ranges.
+The goal is visual similarity, not linguistic accuracy.
+Your words stay based on the original English input, even when the output looks inspired by East Asian writing systems.

 Real Japanese uses hiragana, katakana, kanji, grammar, readings, and word order.
-This generator does not create any of that.
+This generator does not create those language features.
 It creates decorative English with characters that look Japanese-inspired to many viewers.
-Keep that distinction clear if you are using the text publicly, especially around Japanese speakers or cultural topics.
+That distinction matters if you are posting publicly, naming a brand, or writing about Japanese culture.